Date of Death, Probate, and Estate Appraisals

 Areas Served

-Services are provided throughout Alameda County and surrounding East Bay communities.
-Explore city-specific pages below:
+Services are provided throughout Alameda County and Contra Costa County, including the East Bay communities below:

 Need a Date of Death or Estate Appraisal?

 Call or email to discuss the property, effective date, and intended use of the appraisal.
-Whether you need a Date of Death appraisal, estate valuation, or retrospective appraisal in Alameda County, I can walk you through the process.
+Whether you need a Date of Death appraisal, estate valuation, or retrospective appraisal in Alameda County or a Date of death appraisal in Contra Costa County, I can walk you through the process.